Flowscape-UI/design-system-kit/README.md

-# @flowscape-ui/color-picker
+# @flowscape-ui/design-system-kit

-A powerful, customizable React color picker component designed for whiteboard systems and modern web applications.
-Built with TypeScript and optimized for performance.
+A comprehensive React design system kit with color picker, input range, and other essential UI components.
+Built with TypeScript and optimized for modern web applications.

 ## Features